oroinc/documentation/platform/op_structure/mq/index.rst

 Therefore, a message queues should be used if:

 -  A process can be executed asynchronously.
--  A process does not affect User Experience.
+-  A process does not affect user experience.
 -  Processes need to be executed in parallel for faster performance.
 -  You need a guarantee of processing.
 -  You need scalability.